graze/skeleton-project/README.md

 make build test
 ```

-You can test mkdocs by calling:
+You can test MkDocs by calling:

 ```shell
 make docs-test